 Average gift size can be a big help in evaluating the success of your fundraising and major gift efforts.

 16. Average Giving Capacity

 We all know the expression, “Don’t leave money on the table.”
 In fundraising, “leaving money on the table” is securing a certain donation amount when you could have asked for and received a larger one.

 The best way to avoid such situations is to know your prospect’s giving capacity, which can be determined through an investigation into three categories:

 Once you know your donors’ giving capacities, this metric comes into play.

-- Testing the average giving capacity of your donors to determine how best to bracket out your giving levels.
+- Determining the average giving capacities of your donors to help you decide how to bracket out your giving levels.

-- Taking the average giving capacity of a certain donor level (mostly major gifts) to assess the current status of your efforts in that area.
+- Calculating the average giving capacity of a certain donor level to compare it with average donation received from that donor level.

 - phone calls